oliviam20/MySQL-cheat-sheet/README.md

 The first `DEFAULT` is for the primary key `id` which will auto increment.

-The others that have values e.g. `'John', 'Smith', '1990-01-01'` must be provided because they are `NN` which means NOT NULL.
+The others that have values e.g. `'John', 'Smith'` must be provided because they are `NN` which means NOT NULL.
 So you cannot pass `null`.

 If the column is marked optional (`NN` is not checked, then `DEFAULT` or `NULL` can be passed in).